tamvo22/next-firebase-auth/README.md

 ## Conclusion

-Our Next.js + NextAuth Authentication + Firebase + Firestore project app is now completed.
+Our Next.js & NextAuth & Firebase & Firestore project app is now completed.
 Despite being a bit lengthy, it does cover every aspect related to Firebase/Firestore authentication and Firestore database updates.
 I hope the project app is beneficial and encourages you to try out Google Cloud services.
 I'll continue to make an more unique and fun apps in the future.